Kabelkim/Nanoscience-MSc/README.md

 #SBATCH --ntasks-per-core={ntasks_per_core}
 #SBATCH --mem-per-cpu={mem_per_cpu}
 ```
-This is formatted with the parameters listed earlier, and help the calculatiosn run as smoothly as possible.
+This is formatted with the parameters listed earlier and helps the calculations run as smoothly as possible.

 ### Dependencies
-For the dependencies, look at section **Appendices B Anaconda enviroment list** in the thesis.
+For the dependencies, look at section **Appendices B Anaconda environment list** in the thesis.

 ### Executing

-The python files are directly executed on the HPC database, where all the submission files are created and can be executed directly.
+The Python files are directly executed on the HPC database, where all the submission files are created and can be executed directly.

 ## Authors